 An school, there is a lot timetabled during a typical day so ask for a copy of the schedule.

 Start having snacks and lunches at the same time as school so that your little one knows when to expect it.
 Whilst I certainly wouldn’t expect a four year old to be able to tell the time, you could try gently introducing the concept, e.g. ‘It’s 12 o’clock so now we are going to wash our hands and get ready for lunch.’

 This covers everything from dressing and undressing for PE to retying shoelaces that have come undone.
 Putting on a coat can be super tricky for little ones so whilst it might seem time saving to help with zippers and buttons in the short-term, it becomes a struggle at school.

 Allow time for your child to practise getting changed in a non-pressured environment – let them try to zip their coat and put on shoes without you doing it for them.
 Like any skill, it just takes a little time and practise.

 In the early years, choose the shoes and coats that are practical rather than super fashionable.
 Check the zips – do they work easily?
 Opt for velcro shoes over laces to make life a little easier all-round.

 Is your child emotionally ready for school?

-Allow plenty of prep time so that school is not a shock – attend school fetes, read books and talk about what ‘school’ means.
-If possible, arrange play dates with children who will also be in the same class so that they have a friend to look out for on the first day.
+Allow plenty of prep time so that school is not a shock: attend school fetes, read books and talk about what ‘school’ means.
+Arrange play dates with children who will also be in the same class so that they have a friend to look out for on the first day.

 Schools usually arrange home visits and transition days for new attendees and in the case of children with additional needs, arrangements made so that new students can get an insight into routines and procedures.
 If for any reason, the school doesn’t offer a transition day, i’d recommend asking for a tour.